Peterpiotr/siguren-documentation/docs/source/about/risk-reduction.rst

 ================

 .. note::
-    Explains the ISO12100 safety of machinery - risk reduction approach and how MS fits and embodies this approach.
+    Explains the ISO12100 safety of machinery - risk reduction approach and how MotoSuiveur fits and embodies this approach.
-    Also relation between MS, MS-secured-hoists and other safety standards.
+    Also relation between MotoSuiveur, MotoSuiveur-secured-hoists and other safety standards.